-The Moderator of the General Assembly of the Church of Scotland, the Right Rev. Albert Bogle, has written to the Prime Minister, David Cameron, challenging him to address the tyranny of modern day slavery.
+The Moderator of the General Assembly of the Church of Scotland, Rt Rev Albert Bogle, will attend the official enthronement of the new Archbishop of Canterbury today.

 The Church of Scotland has welcomed today’s announcement of the date of the referendum on the future of Scotland as 18 September 2014.